 (‘B‘) refers to our beliefs.
 These beliefs can be about ourselves, others, things, situations.
 Beliefs can be specific or generalised.

 (‘C‘) refers to the consequence, i.e. our reaction to (A) in terms of both emotions and behaviours

 Let us take an example to understand this:

 Say two boys have to make individual presentations in front of the same group.
 This will be the first presentation that either of them has ever made, and both of them have prepared well.

 Yet the first boy at the time of presentation gets nervous, goes blank, and his presentation goes for a toss.
 Whereas the second boy is confident and makes the presentation effectively.
 Both these boys were in exactly the same situations, but their emotional and behavioural responses differed.

 For both the boys, the activating event was facing the audience.
 For the first boy, the activating event triggered a belief that “I am not capable and not good enough”, which led to the feeling of nervousness and poor presentation.
 For the second boy, the activating event triggered a belief that “I am capable and good”, which led to the feeling of confidence and effective presentation.

 Once we understand our behaviour through the ABC model, we can add a DE to the same to create a positive change in our behaviour.

 (‘E’) represents creating Effective new belief

-So if we were to dispute the original belief that I am not capable and not good in a way that we could break it along with creating a effective new belief that I am capable and good, the boy would now begin to feel confident which given the fact that he is well prepared will help him deliver effectively.
+So, as per the ABCDE model, if we were to dispute the original belief that I am not capable and not good in a way that we could break it along with creating an effective new belief that I am capable and good, the boy would now begin to feel confident which given the fact that he is well prepared will help him deliver effectively.